 In one Vero comment, Snyder suggested that it wasn’t completely finished, he said: “Film is not 100 percent finished still some stuff I want to do as with every film I’ve made not sure what difference it makes as to the finished level of the film,” Snyder previously said in a comment on Vero.
 Snyder’s version of Justice League was first teased in Batman v.
 Superman, including that Knightmare sequence that seemingly popped up out of the blue.
 As per Snyder, that was all supposed to be expanded upon in his version of the DC Comics team-up before studio executives removed the take for being too dark.

 Now as far as relaxing on HBO Max is concerned, a new report from FandomWire says that the Snyder Cut is not coming to HBO Max, nor will it ever see the light of day.
 Sources at Warner Bros. claim the studio will never work with Zack again, and executives are furious with Snyder for adding fuel to the fire to keep #ReleasetheSnyderCut trending.
-Warner Bros. allegedly met Snyder, to finish an extensive amount of post-production work, but Zack asked for 20 million Dollars and WB had to cancel the deal.
+As per Inverse, Warner Bros. allegedly met Snyder, to finish an extensive amount of post-production work, but Zack asked for 20 million Dollars and WB had to cancel the deal.

 This leak is yet to be confirmed, but it is now safe to assume that Snyder’s version of the film will never see the light of the day.
 From a business point of view, it makes sense that Warner Bros. is simply not interested in investing tens of millions on the Snyder cut in an uncertain economic environment with very few chances of returns.